 Darrin Ferguson from the National Park Service attended as a guest.
 He is a Visual Information Specialist for our Partnership Rivers group.

 A quorum was achieved.
-A quorum was achieved.
 Notice of this meeting was published in the Star Ledger and the Express Times in accordance with the NJ Open Public Meeting Act.

 The first order of business was approving the October, 2023 meeting minutes.
 Motion was made by Paul Tarlowe and given second by.
 Peter Dlugos.
-The minutes were approved as previously distributed.
+The minutes were approved by voice vote as previously distributed.

-Under New Business, Alan Hint shared the 2024 MRMC calendar.
+Under New Business, Alan Hunt shared the 2024 MRMC calendar.
 Meetings will remain at the third Tuesday of every other month as previously.
 The meetings are proposed to be hybrid – in person and via Zoom.
+The physical meeting location with the Musconetcong Watershed Association River Resource Center in Asbury.
 MWA has a good electronic setup in place courtesy of the National Park Service for virtual participation.
 It has been previously proven to work well.

 Council members are urged to please reach out to their municipal governing bodies and request reappointment to the Council.
 This should be accomplished prior to the February meeting.
 Suggestion was made to perform Member training to bring everyone up to speed on the Council activities, purposes, and policies.
-The first meeting will be scheduled on a late January or Friday evening after a survey poll is distributed.
+The Orientation meeting will be scheduled on a late January or Friday evening after a survey poll is distributed.

 Alan then reported that he and Charlie had been discussing a review of the Council by-laws.
 One suggestion was to add a new member, the Ramapough Culture and Land Foundation, representing the Lenape Indian community.
 They have been participating and the Council has included much of their history in material we have published.
 Their participation can be invaluable to achieve the Council’s purposes.
-Marcia Benevengo asked if the bylaws had to be distributed to the Council members.
-Alan replied that it will be done in routine notification to the members.
+Marsha Benevengo asked if the bylaw revision had to be distributed to the Council members.
+Alan replied that it will be done in routine notification to the members prior to the vote for the bylaw change.

 Marcia then proposed that the Ramapough Culture and Land Foundation be asked to join the Council.
 Second was given by Ms. Roberts Lawler.
 On a roll call vote, all Members present approved the motion.

 The next item for discussion was the Junior Ranger program.
-MWA previously had a ‘Meet the River’ program to introduce youth to the watershed.
-The Junior Ranger program can fulfill that program’s activities.
+MWA previously had a ‘Meet the River’ program to introduce youth to the watershed which was only held at the River Resource Center by the river.
+The Junior Ranger program can fulfill that program’s goal, and offer broader engagement at other places throughout the watershed.
 This is an NPS initiative.
 Ryan Jiorle and Robbie Lynn Mwangi had prepared brochures for different age groups that Robbie Lynn presented to the group.
 Most of the photos used in the brochures were taken by Jeremy Travers.
 The brochure focuses on the wildlife along the river.
-Other sections discussed foods available in the watershed.
+Other sections discussed foods, resources, and recreational activities available in the watershed.
 The Munsee language was used to describe different elements of the watershed.
-Families are now testing out the brochures that are close to being completed.
+Families are now testing the brochures that are close to being completed.
 Paul Kenney noted that the Great Egg Harbor River is also doing Junior Ranger brochures.

-Tom Dallessio reported that the Bailey’s Mill dam on East Avenue, Hackettstown was removed in a very short period last month after many years of delay.
+Tom Dallessio reported that the Beatty’s Mill dam on East Avenue, Hackettstown was removed in a very short period last month after many years of delay.
 There were immediate results observed from the work.
 The fishermen in the area were very pleased and the fish were moving in.
 The next step will be replanting the riverbank next Spring with assistance from Trout Unlimited.